Michael Stephen Brown, pianist-composer

 Biography

-Brown was First Prize winner of the Concert Artists Guild Competition, a winner of the Bowers Residency from the Chamber Music Society of Lincoln Center (formerly CMS Two), a recipient of the Juilliard Petschek Award, and is a Steinway Artist.
-He earned dual bachelor’s and master’s degrees in piano and composition from The Juilliard School, where he studied with pianists Jerome Lowenthal and Robert McDonald and composers Samuel Adler and Robert Beaser.
-Additional mentors have included András Schiff and Richard Goode.
+A First Prize winner of the Concert Artists Guild Competition and a recipient of the Bowers Residency from the Chamber Music Society of Lincoln Center, Brown earned dual degrees in piano and composition from the Juilliard School, where he studied with pianists Jerome Lowenthal and Robert McDonald, and composer Samuel Adler.
+Additional mentors have included George Perle, András Schiff, and Richard Goode.
+Brown is also an Artist Ambassador for Creatives Care, an organization helping artists access affordable mental healthcare.

 For more information, please visit michaelbrownmusic.com.